bencline1/Allpix_GaAs/doc/usermanual/development.md

 2. Before starting to implement the actual module, it is recommended to update the introductory documentation in *README.md*.
-No additional documentation in LaTeX has to be provided, as this Markdown-formatted file @markdown is automatically converted and included in the user manual.
+No additional documentation in LaTeX has to be provided, as this Markdown-formatted file[^44] is automatically converted and included in the user manual.
 Formulae can be included by enclosure in Dollar-backtick markers, i.e. \`$` E(z) = 0`$\`.
 The Doxygen documentation in *`ModuleName`.hpp* should also be extended to